 - Supporting local welcoming innovation in a context of constrained federal support

-Given the current immigration landscape in both the United States and Germany, WCTE focuses on receiving communities: promoting contact between residents and newcomers, communicating the economic and social benefits of a welcoming culture, and cultivating local leaders in the integration space.
-This includes helping people who may have concerns or fears develop deeper connections with their new neighbors.
+Given the immigration landscape in both the United States and Germany, WCTE focused on receiving communities: promoting contact between residents and newcomers, communicating the economic and social benefits of a welcoming culture, and cultivating local leaders in the integration space.
+This included helping people who may have concerns or fears to develop deeper connections with their new neighbors.

-WCTE brings together “teams” of integration practitioners from a common community, who are able to work together to improve the integration processes at various levels of their community following their participation.
+WCTE brought together “teams” of integration practitioners from a common community, who were able to work together to improve the integration processes at various levels of their community following their participation.

 - From Germany: five communities of five participants each